 Oddly, having anxiety along with depression is information you can put to good use.

-This is a sign that your depression is caused by low serotonin.
+This is a sign that your depression is likely to be caused by low serotonin.

-When depression is related to low dopamine, it is usually accompanied by lethargy rather than the anxiety of low serotonin.
-(38)
+When depression is related to low dopamine, it is usually accompanied by lethargy rather than anxiety.

-SSRIs are often used to treat generalized anxiety disorder, panic disorder, and obsessive compulsive disorder (OCD), all of which are linked to low serotonin.
-(39)
+SSRIs are often used to treat anxiety disorders — generalized anxiety disorder, panic disorder, and obsessive-compulsive disorder (OCD) — that are linked to low serotonin levels.

 Low Serotonin and Insomnia

-Serotonin is a precursor to melatonin, the hormone responsible for managing your biological clock.
-(40)
+Serotonin is a precursor to melatonin, the hormone responsible for managing our biological clock.

-Of course, there are many causes for insomnia that have nothing to do with serotonin.
+Of course, many causes of insomnia have nothing to do with serotonin.

 One seemingly obvious way to increase serotonin would be to eat foods that contain it.

-While some foods do contain serotonin — walnuts, hickory nuts, bananas, pineapple, kiwis, plums, and tomatoes — this is not an effective strategy since the serotonin in these foods does not enter the brain.
-(41)
+While some foods such as walnuts, hickory nuts, bananas, pineapple, kiwis, plums, and tomatoes do contain serotonin, eating them is not an effective strategy since the serotonin in these foods does not enter the brain.

 Another option would be to eat foods containing serotonin’s precursor, tryptophan.